5 Most Popular Food in Palau – What to Eat on Palau Island

 Where to find Cheap Eats and Local Palauan food

 It’s no secret that Palau is a pricey destination.
 It starts with expensive flights to get here, accommodation while you’re here and then eating once you’re here can be really expensive too.
 But, if you’re willing to eat local, you can get by without smashing through your budget.
-Here are my top place to find ‘Cheap Eats’ in Palau.
+Here is my top place to find ‘Cheap Eats’ in Palau.

-– Yanos Market– As I mentioned earlier, this small local shop offers great snacks, salads and lunches.
+– Yanos Market– As I mentioned earlier, this small local shop offers great snacks, salads, and lunches.
 There are meals and snacks already packed to pick up and take away and hot food and steamed rice being served fresh each day too.

 Visit Yanos Market located in the main street of Koror for best value snacks and lunches.

 If you’d like to sit down in the small room at the back of the market and enjoy your lunch, the option is available for you.
 A great concept as they provide condiments available such as soy sauce, chilli sauce and sriracha.
 Yanos market is closed on Sundays.